tardisgo/tardisgo/README.md

 - Almost all of the core [Go language specification] (http://golang.org/ref/spec) is implemented, including single-threaded goroutines.
 - The parts of the specification that have not been implemented are the “System considerations” section regarding “Package unsafe” and “Size and alignment guarantees”.
 - The transpiler is demonstrable, but currently generates large, slow and occasionally incorrect code.
 It will require a considerable amount of additional testing, optimizing and further development to become usable in the real-world.
-- Some parts of the Go standard library work, but the bulk has not been tested yet.
-Indeed some parts of the Go standard library may not even be appropriate for transpilation into Haxe.
+- Some parts of the Go standard library work, but the bulk has not been implemented or even tested yet.
+Indeed elements of the standard library may not even be appropriate for transpilation into Haxe.
+If in doubt, assume the standard package does not work.
+So fmt.Println("Hello world!") will not transpile, instead use the go builtin function: println("Hello world!")
 - A start has been made on the automated integration with Haxe libaries, but this is currently incomplete see: https://github.com/elliott5/gohaxelib
 - The only platforms tested are OSX 10.9.1, Ubuntu 13.10 32-bit, Ubuntu 12.04 64-bit and Windows 7 32-bit.
 - The "magnificant seven" Haxe targets tested are JavaScript, Java, Flash, C++, C#, PHP and Neko VM.